peteranton1/spring-webapp/docs/README-TDD-for-those-who-dont-need-it.md

 ## JUnit or Cucumber?

-It doesn't matter.
+Which technology you use for TDD doesn't matter.
 Whichever test technology makes sense.
-So long as you can express the customer requirements in the test.
+So long as you can express the customer requirements in the test at a suitable granularity.
 Sometimes it feels like the customer requirements are too high level to express in a JUnit.
 This is not usually true.

 Usually there is a way to express the requirement with sufficient granularity that it can be written in a test at a low enough level for the current development task.
 If it can't be expressed then probably that means the requirements are not known by the developer